Print

 gohighlevel-pagination-docs

-• With API Connector you can either run these request URLs manually or loop through them automatically with cursor pagination handling (paid feature), like this:
+• With API Connector you can loop through each page of results automatically with pagination handling, like this:

 • Pagination type: next page URL